joelbrewster/WDIConf/README.md

 ## Workload
 ### Pre rails (Partials and Static Layout).
 - Divided up sections for the hero, information, booking, project sections and a booking page.
-- Layout done in balsamiq.
+- Layout done in Balsamiq.

 ### Git control
 - Decided on having a gitlord with forked projects that would send pull requests to minimize merge problems.